Tyson-Zwicker/engine/NottheManual.md

         };
     </script>

 The first thing this does is define a yellow (#ff0) triangle, each line has a thickness of two.
+The main loop draws it.

-A **sprite**'s parameters are:
+**Constructor parameters:**

   * x0,y0,x1,y1 : Cartension coordinates that define start and end point for line.
 The center of the sprite is 0,0.
 Note this has nothing to to the center of the window or the canvas.
 These coordinates are relative to the sprite's own center.
   * color: The color that the line should have.
 In our example '#ff0' makes yellow.